-A big question when coming to the Davos-Klosters ski region is where to stay.
+A big question when coming to the Davos-Klosters ski region is where to stay: in Davos or Klosters.
+From either town, there are free ski buses that interconnect to all six ski areas in the Davos Klosters ski region.
 While families on long holiday may choose to rent a house in the inexpensive outer villages, most snowboarders will probably want to stay close to the lifts.
-So, that leaves Davos Dorf, Davos Platz or Klosters.
-Combined, Davos Dorf and Davos Platz are a massive city with newer, block-style buildings and high-traffic.
+So, that leaves Davos Dorf, Davos Platz or Klosters Platz.
+Combined, Davos Dorf and Davos Platz are a massive city with newer, concrete block-style buildings and high-traffic.
 It is relatively new in European terms since it was only settled about 150 years ago.
 There are plenty of modern amenities, but there isn't that quintessential authentic Swiss village feel nor the quaint restaurants you may be seeking out of a Swiss vacation.
+The number of restaurants is limited and many are very expensive.
 But, the two best ski areas are accessible from Davos (Parsenn and Jakobshorn).
+A ski bus is required to get between those two ski areas, though, since Davos Dorf and Davos Platz are actually a long ways apart and isn't really walkable.
 If you plan to stay in Davos, keep in mind the entire city is booked annually near the end of January for the World Economic Forum, so avoid coming then.
 Lastly, even with all its modern amenities, its still not really know for its party scene.

 To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.